dvalsagna89/MultiLevelTable/README.md

 # MultiLevelTable
-A multi level table for AngularJS that shows 3 levels of a parameter an allows edit, add or remove elements.
+A multi-level table for AngularJS that shows 3 levels of a parameter an allows edit, add or remove elements.

 # How to use